ellman12/Graphical-Photo-Organizer/README.md

 * B to Begin Sorting
 * N for Next Item
 * M to Mute/unmute Video
+* U to move the current item to the Unknown Date Taken folder
 * S to Skip the Current Item
 * D to Delete the Current Item
 * R to Reset Changes to Current Item